EXPLAINER: Why the Colonial Pipeline hack matters - WTMJ

 The hackers are Russian speakers from DarkSide, one of dozens of ransomware gangs that specialize in double extortion, in which the criminals steal an organization’s data before encrypting it.
 They then threaten to dump that data online if the victim doesn’t pay up, creating a second disincentive to trying to recover without paying.

 Ransomware gangs say they are motivated only by profit.
-Colonial has not said how much ransom DarkSide demanded or whether it has paid.
-So far this year, ransomware gangs’ demands have reached as high as $50 million.
+Colonial has not said how much ransom s.

-U.S. officials say there’s is no evidence the Kremlin directly benefits from ransomware though Russian security services tolerate and sometimes even employ these cybercriminals.
-It’s not clear whether DarkSide has such Russian affiliations.
-President Joe Biden said Monday in answer to reporters’ questions that there is no evidence so far that the Russian government is involved but there is evidence that DarkSide is Russia-based.

 WHY WASN’T COLONIAL ABLE TO PREVENT OR CONTAIN THE ATTACK?